rhtconsulting/fuse-quickstarts/karaf/rest_dsl_simple/README.md

 Simple Camel Rest DSL example
 ====================================
 This project is a simple Rest DSL Camel route.
-It is an osgi bundle that can be install on Fuse Karaf.
+It is an osgi bundle that can be installed on Fuse.
 It is very minimal and configured with Blueprint.

 ### Requirements:
  * JBoss Fuse 6.2.0